Skip to main content

 Module 1: Understanding Your Cycle of Conflict

-Identify the conflict patterns running your marriage and understand why they intensified in midlife.
+Identify the conflict patterns running your marriage in perimenopause and understand why the same problems feel unbearable now.

 • The Pattern Nobody Warned You About (14 min)